August 2026 Snapshot

 Key Insights

-Enterprise Tech / SaaS Board Members score highest on Stakeholder (4.5/5) and Growth (4.3/5).
-Over the past six months, the most notable change is an increase in Risk orientation.
-Their leading priority is distinguishing gross churn from net dollar retention to see full customer health picture, while their most pressing challenge is revenues declining by 26% in q1 and 40% in q2.
-They measure success through renewal rates and churn and make decisions using connection and fit with ceo and board - making decisions based on personal rapport and alignment.
-Language that resonates includes "opportunity", "give back", and "special leader".
-5 distinct behavioral archetypes emerge, with 60% clustering around archetype a approaches.
+Enterprise Tech / SaaS Board Members score highest on Stakeholder (4.4/5) and Growth (4.2/5).
+Over the past six months, the most notable change is an increase in Growth orientation.
+Their leading priority is distinguishing gross churn from net dollar retention to see full customer health picture, while their most pressing challenge is senior managers being distant from the truth and reality.
+They measure success through translating business needs and make decisions using connection and fit with ceo and board - making decisions based on personal rapport and alignment.
+Language that resonates includes "opportunity", "give back", and "connect".
+5 distinct behavioral archetypes emerge, with 63% clustering around archetype a approaches.

 What's changing for Enterprise Tech / SaaS Board Members?